Skip to main content

 What is Erie County Climate Action?

-Erie County Climate Action is Erie County’s green initiative to develop an equity-centered Community Climate Action Plan, to identify actions we can take to reduce greenhouse gas emissions, and help the community adapt to our changing climate.
+Erie County Climate Action is Erie County’s green initiative to implement an equity-centered Community Climate Action Plan, to take actions to reduce greenhouse gas emissions, and help the community adapt to our changing climate.
 Please click here for our Climate Action informational flyer in multiple languages.

 Background